 Section 3 - Only members who plan to attend the North Dakota State College of Science for the entire academic school year are eligible to become a member of the Student Senate.

-Section 4 - Each candidate for the Student Senate must file a petition for candidacy signed by at least 25 qualified voters, the Associate Registrar of Enrollment Services and the Executive Director of Student Services and Residential Life.
+Section 4 - Each candidate for the Student Senate must file a petition for candidacy signed by at least 25 qualified voters.
+The Registrar and the Executive Director of Student and Residential Life must also approve the petition for candidacy.
 Petitions must be submitted to the advisor of Student Senate by the stated deadline.

 Qualifications for officers of the Student Senate